hengshuaiyao/HengshuaiYao.github.io/README.md

 **H. Yao**, S. Bhatnagar, D. Diao
 *NIPS 2009, Vancouver*

+We extend linear Dyna planning to multi-step lookahead.
+By simulating multiple steps, the algorithm captures long-term dynamics more accurately, improving policy estimation.
+Experiments verify its superior efficiency over the one-step counterpart.

 ---

 ### LMS-2: towards an algorithm that is as cheap as LMS and almost as efficient as RLS
 **H. Yao**, S. Bhatnagar, Cs.
 Szepesvári
 *CDC 2009, Shanghai*

+We propose LMS-2, an adaptive filtering algorithm combining the computational efficiency of LMS with the faster convergence of RLS.
+The algorithm achieves this through a multi-step update scheme.
+Theoretical analysis and simulations confirm its superior tracking performance.

 ---